-Possible emergency changes: Depending on drought conditions in 2022, the Division may need to make emergency fishing changes at some of the state's waterbodies.
-Stay up to date on these changes by visiting wildlife.utah.gov/guidebooks and then clicking "View guidebook updates" next to the 2022 Utah Fishing Guidebook.
+Possible emergency changes: Even with proactive measures, the Division may need to make emergency fishing changes at some of the state's waterbodies due to drought conditions or other factors (such as construction or dam repairs) in 2023.
+Stay up to date on these changes by visiting wildlife.utah.gov/guidebooks and then selecting "View guidebook updates" next to the 2023 Utah Fishing Guidebook.